-Tasted in Gevrey-Chambertin with Sarah and Richard Bastien, 17 July 2015.
+Tasted in Gevrey-Chambertin with Sarah and Guillaume Bastien, 17 July 2015.

 Domaine Henri Richard